Rwright7/Rwright7.github.io/_posts/2024-09-02-how-to-read-basic-errors-in-c-c.md

 It reads _"using declaration requires a qualified name"_ then it points a green arrow right under _"namespeace"_ where it is spelt incorrectly.
 Now if that error was not clear enough, i dont know what is or could be.

-1) Once you knew what _"Declaration"_ meant it should hit write away.
+1) Once you knew what _"Declaration"_ meant it should hit right away.

 What does _Declaration_ means ?